josiahmayanja/fyp_voting_dApp/README.md

-# Voting Web-app on the Rinkeby Network
+# Voting dApp on the Rinkeby Network

 Hi!
 This is my final year project.
 The objective of the project is to create a secure decentralised system for voting that will combat electoral fraud using the blockchain.
 I built a site that takes a number of candidate names' alongside their respective ethereum addresses and deploys them inside of a smart contract onto the rinkeby network.
 The deployed contract will be called back, where voters can then cast a vote to their desired candidate onto the ballot table.
 I build the project using the react framework with Javscript,HTML,CSS.
 For the ethereum smart contact framework I used Truffle framework and developed them using Solidity and for the unit tests I used Javascript.